-In 2017, Secretary of Education Betsy DeVos withdrew the Obama administration's 2011 "Dear Colleague Letter."
-The Secretary promised that the Department of Education would engage in rulemaking on campus sexual assault and issued interim guidance in the form of "Q&A on Campus Sexual Misconduct."
+In 2017, then-Secretary of Education Betsy DeVos withdrew the Obama administration's 2011 "Dear Colleague Letter."
+DeVos promised that the Department of Education would engage in rulemaking on campus sexual assault and issued interim guidance in the form of "Q&A on Campus Sexual Misconduct."
 See United States Department of Education Office for Civil Rights, Q&A on Campus Sexual Misconduct (Sept.
 2017), https://www2.ed.gov/about/offices/list/ocr/docs/qa-title-ix-201709.pdf.

-The Department of Education issued proposed rules in 2018 and then, after considering more than 120,000 public comments, issued final regulations that go into effect in August of 2020.
-Under the new rules, colleges and universities are required to investigate only formal complaints of sexual assault that are made to "officials with the authority to take corrective action" and that involve conduct "occur[ing] within [the school's] programs and activities."
+The Department of Education issued proposed rules the following year and then, after considering more than 120,000 public comments, issued final regulations that went into effect in August of 2020.
+Under the new rules, colleges and universities are required to investigate only formal complaints of sexual assault that are made to "officials with the authority to take corrective action" and that involve conduct "occur[ring] within [the school's] programs and activities."
 The rules also require colleges and universities to hold live hearings before a neutral decisionmaker in sexual assault cases.
 The accuser and the accused student have the right to cross-examine each other through a third party, such as an adviser or lawyer, and both parties must be given access to all the evidence used to determine the facts of the case and the right to appeal.
 Although the regulations require a presumption of innocence, they give schools the option of choosing which standard of proof - preponderance of the evidence or clear and convincing evidence - to apply.
 Primary and secondary schools are not required to hold live hearings, and students in those schools may report claims to any school staff member.
-Victims' rights groups plan to challenge the new rules in court.
+Legal challenges to the new rules have been unsuccessful, but President Biden has instructed DeVos' successor, Miguel A. Cardona, to revisit the issue.
 See Erica L. Green, DeVos's Rules Bolster Rights of Students Accused of Sexual Misconduct, N.Y.
-TIMES, May 7, 2020, at A24.
+TIMES, May 7, 2020, at A24; Katie Rogers & Erica L. Green, Biden Will Revisit Rules on Campus Sex Assault Enacted Under Trump, N.Y.
+TIMES, Mar.
+9, 2021, at A13.